raptisj/johnraptis.dev/content/blog/write-better-media-queries/index.md

 }
 ```

-After setting a @mixin with a descriptive name we pass the breakpoint variable as our min-width. @content is where our classes will live.
+After setting a <span class="highlight-in-text">@mixin</span> with a descriptive name we pass the breakpoint variable as our min-width. <span class="highlight-in-text">@content</span> is where our classes will live.

 In our scss file we will have something like this.